PsCustomObject/PsCustomObject.github.io/_posts/2019-09-12-Get-AdGroupMember-Timeout-.md

 This approach has two advantages.

-**First** modification to Active Directory built-in limits is not required.
+**1.** Modification to Active Directory built-in limits is not required

-**Second** command runs *extremely* fast, for example on a group with over 14k members it took 3 seconds in my environment.
+**2.** Command runs *extremely* fast, for example on a group with over 14k members it took 3 seconds in my environment.